FAR®

 Features and benefits

-• Based on the premise that treatments for reading disorders vary by dyslexia subtype: Dysphonetic dyslexia, surface dyslexia, mixed dyslexia, and reading comprehension deficits.
+• Based on the premise that treatments for reading disorders vary by dyslexia subtype.
+The FAR measures four subtypes of reading disorders: Dysphonetic dyslexia, surface dyslexia, mixed dyslexia, and reading comprehension deficits.

 • Takes a neurodevelopmental approach to reading, which suggests that multiple neural pathways underscore various aspects of the reading process such as phonemic awareness, fluency, decoding, and comprehension.